MuhammadUsamaAwan/astro-blog/src/pages/about.md

 title: "About"
 ---

 Hi 👋!
 I'm Muhammad Usama.
 I'm an experienced full stack developer about 4 years of experience.
 I'm passionate about learning new technologies and improving existing skills.
-I have strong critical and analytical skills.
-I have the ability to work both independently and in team settings.

 ## Work Experience